List of All-Pac-12 Conference women's basketball teams

-The All-Pac-12 Women's basketball team is an annual Pac-12 Conference honor bestowed on the best players in the conference following every college basketball season.
+The All-Pac-12 Women's basketball team is a currently dormant annual Pac-12 Conference honor bestowed on the best players in the conference following every college basketball season.
 Pac-12 coaches select 15 players for one all-conference team.
 The first year 1986-87, the conference recognized players as two five-woman teams, followed by one 12-woman first team from 1987 through 2007.
 For two years in 2008 & 2009, there were three five-woman teams selected.

 On the last day of the conference regular season, Pac-12 coaches submit their votes and are allowed to vote for their own players.
 Each all-conference team member receives an award.
 Players who are not placed on the team, but received at least one vote, earn honorable mention.

+The award fell dormant after the 2023–24 season when the Pac-12 collapsed, with 10 of the 12 members (all but Oregon State and Washington State) leaving for other power conferences.
+With the two current members set to be joined by at least six new members in July 2026, the award will be reinstated in the 2026–27 season.